 Nowadays, with the advance in dying procedure, there is little difference between red and black Japanese rubber.
 So a black Ten05 is exactly the same as the red Ten05.
-But since people just looking at the equipment of the top players like Ma Long, Zhang Jike, Wang Hao, Fan Zhendong, they get the habit to always get the red Tenergy rubber as the backhand rubber.
+But since people just look at the equipment of the top players like Ma Long, Zhang Jike, Wang Hao, Fan Zhendong, they get the habit of always getting the red Tenergy rubber as the backhand rubber.

 Best table tennis rubber for backhand

 Many players asked me:

 “Dear coach, what is the best rubber for backhand?”